 The ASD can tell every business, for free, that its Essential Eight work still counts.
 What no general guidance can answer is the question specific to your business:

-Is your IT provider actually doing the things your cyber-insurer’s renewal questionnaire and your client contracts require — and is there independent evidence of it?
+Is your IT provider actually doing the things your cyber insurer’s renewal questionnaire and your client contracts require — and is there independent evidence of it?

 That question doesn’t depend on which framework is in fashion.
 It is the same question whether the standard is called the Essential Eight or the Essentials series.
 The honest answer usually needs someone independent of the provider being assessed — because the provider cannot mark its own homework without a conflict.